Surfer Rosa: Recording and production

 Pixies entered Q Division in December 1987, booking ten working days of studio time in which to record the album.
-4AD allocated the band a budget of US$10,000.
-Albini's producer's fee was US$1,500, and he received no royalties; Albini has a practice of refusing royalties from records he produces, viewing it as "an insult to the band."
+4AD allocated Pixies a budget of US$10,000, with the total costs amounting to about $18,000.
+Albini's producer's fee was US$1,500, and he received no royalties; Albini had a practice of refusing royalties from records he produced, viewing it as "an insult to the band."
 Along with Albini in the studio, Q Division's Jon Lupfer acted as studio assistant.
 The recording process took the entire booked period of ten working days to complete, with extra vocal mixes subsequently added in the studio.
 Albini planned to mix the record "somewhere else", but according to Lupfer, "He was unhappy there with it."